 As you start bookkeeping, you may also consider offering one month for free or a deep discount.
 You can ask a client to offer a testimonial in exchange for a better deal, and you can share that testimonial with future clients.

 You should also write a business plan to outline everything you will do in your business.
 It can include how you plan to make money and how much money you expect to make.

-Your business plan doesn't have to be long and complex.
-Even one page can be enough to lay out your plan for how to start and grow your bookkeeping business.
+Your business plan doesn’t have to belong and be complex.
+Even one page can be enough to layout your plan for how to start and grow your bookkeeping business.

 You also don’t have to share your business plan with anyone but yourself.
 However, it can be a good thing to reference if you ever want to remind yourself about your plans.

 If you buy a bookkeeping franchise, you won’t have to spend as much time on marketing as if you start a solo business.
 However, it can still help to promote yourself so that you can get clients.

 You can tell people you know about your bookkeeping business, and you can ask them to spread the word.
 Then, you can get clients who know you and trust you already.

 If you use social media, you can also share your new business with your followers.
 Social media marketing can be an excellent way to grow your business for free.

 If you start a BooXkeeping franchise, you can also network with other bookkeepers.
 You can learn from the team of bookkeepers, so you can grow your business and get the support you need.